TataneTeam/AmbiBright/README.md

 The implementation is based on below software:

 - The RXTX library for communication with the Arduino device (http://rxtx.qbang.org/wiki/index.php/Download)
-- The Adalight LEDStram Arduino implementation for Arduino LED management (https://github.com/adafruit/Adalight/tree/master/Arduino/LEDstream)
+- The Adalight LEDStram implementation for the Arduino LED management (https://github.com/adafruit/Adalight/tree/master/Arduino/LEDstream)